ppy/osu-wiki/wiki/Community/Forum/en.md

 ## Structure

-Each of the osu! forums contains a variety of topics, called **threads**, as well as smaller categories, or **subforums**.
+Each of the osu! forums contains a variety of **topics**, sometimes called threads, as well as smaller categories, or **subforums**.
 Most of the forums are English only, but there also exists a number of [language-specific](https://osu.ppy.sh/community/forums#forum-23) forums for local communities that are large enough.

 While some forums, such as [Mapping Discussion](https://osu.ppy.sh/community/forums/56), have specific requirements or guidelines, all of them follow [the community rules](/wiki/Rules).